Bussiereg/Inception/README.md

 - [Setup](#setup)

 ## Introduction
-Inception is a project designed for School 42 that aims to familiarize students with Docker, containerization, and the management of a multi-container environment.
+Inception is a project that aims to familiarize with Docker, containerization, and the management of a multi-container environment.
 The project involves setting up several interconnected services using Docker Compose by setting up a LEMP stack.

 A LEMP stack is a software stack used for web development.
 It stands for Linux, Nginx, MySQL/ MariaDB, and PHP.
 Each component of the stack serves a specific purpose: